FATF AML Deficiency List

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Tajikistan was undertaken in 2018.
-According to that Evaluation, Tajikistan was deemed Compliant for 7 and Largely Compliant for 20 of the FATF 40 Recommendations.
+The last follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Tajikistan was undertaken in 2021.
+According to that Evaluation, Tajikistan was deemed Compliant for 7 and Largely Compliant for 22 of the FATF 40 Recommendations.
 The Effectiveness & Technical Compliance ratings were not assessed and it remains Highly Effective for 0 and Substantially Effective for 3 of the Effectiveness & Technical Compliance ratings.

 US Department of State Money Laundering assessment (INCSR)

 Tajikistan is categorised by the US State Department as a Country/Jurisdiction of Primary Concern in respect of Money Laundering and Financial Crimes.

 Money laundering associated with Tajikistan’s drug trade remains a particular concern.

 Tajikistan lies on a major drug smuggling route connecting Afghanistan with Russian and Eastern European markets.
 In addition, a substantial amount of cash entering financial institutions in the country stems from pervasive corruption in Tajikistan, including bribes obtained from the drug trade.